Space shuttle Endeavour to final frontier, in Los Angeles

 "When it came into view, Mark said, 'There's my spaceship!'" recounted a former aide, C.J.
 Karamargin, who joined the couple for the event.
 "Gabby was just elated, hooting and hollering like the rest of us were."

 Endeavour is the second of NASA's three surviving shuttles to be sent to a museum.
-The oldest surviving shuttle, Discovery, is on display at the Smithsonian Institution's Steven F. Udvar-Hazy Centre outside Washington.
+The oldest surviving shuttle, Discovery, is on display at the Smithsonian Institution's Steven F. Udvar-Hazy Center outside Washington.

-Atlantis, which flew NASA's 135th and final shuttle mission in July 2011, will be towed down the road to the Kennedy Space Centre Visitor Complex in November.
+Atlantis, which flew NASA's 135th and final shuttle mission in July 2011, will be towed down the road to the Kennedy Space Center Visitor Complex in November.

 NASA lost a fourth shuttle, Columbia, in another fatal accident in 2003.
 That shuttle was not replaced.
 A shuttle test vehicle, Enterprise, which has never flown in space, was delivered to a New York City museum.

-On its way from Edwards to the Los Angeles, Endeavour and its carrier jet are to fly in low over San Francisco Bay and the California state capitol in Sacramento before heading south for additional flyovers of such landmarks as Disneyland, the Griffith Observatory, the Hollywood sign, Malibu Beach and Los Angeles City Hall.
+On its way from Edwards to the Los Angeles, Endeavour and its carrier jet are expected to fly in low over San Francisco Bay and the California state Capitol in Sacramento before heading south for additional flyovers of such landmarks as Disneyland, the Griffith Observatory, the Hollywood sign, Malibu Beach and Los Angeles City Hall.
+(Editing by Jane Sutton and Vicki Allen)

-(Additional reporting by Alex Dobuzinskis: Editing by Jane Sutton, Vicki Allen and Jackie Frank)